 CLAS Teacher Training Workshops are an ongoing series offered by the Center for Latin American Studies with support from the United States Department of Education and other programs, such as the other UChicago National Resource Centers and the Newberry Library.
-Workshops are designed by university faculty, graduate students, and Center staff to enhance the classroom curriculum of educators from local public and private high schools and community colleges.
-Workshops introduce pedagogic methods and materials that facilitate the study of Latin America in the classroom and address subjects not traditionally taught in the US school system.
+Workshops are designed by university faculty, graduate students, and Center staff to enhance classroom curriculum in local public and private high schools and community colleges.
+Workshops introduce pedagogical methods and materials that facilitate the study of Latin America in the classroom and address a variety of subjects.

 Online Resources for Educators

 CLAS posts educational materials, free of charge, for educators and others who find them useful.
 For more info, please see the links below.